gchq/gaffer-docker/kubernetes/docs/change-graph-metadata.md

 You can see your new description if you go to the Swagger UI and call the /graph/config/description endpoint.

 ### Updating the graph Id
 Updating the graph Id is a little more complicated since the Graph Id corresponds to an Accumulo table.
 We have to graph the gaffer user permissions to read and write to that table.
-Here's how to do that

-graph-meta.yaml
+To do that update the `graph-meta.yaml` file with the following contents:
 ```yaml
 graph:
   config: